jeremysprofile/jeremysprofile.github.io/content/index.md

         value: "qux"
 ```
 ## Subtitle
-This is a test of lists:
+Lists need a newline for separation.
+Ugh.

 * This should be a list
 * This is the second element

 Can I make numbers?

 1. Yes.
 2. Also yes.

-Tables need a newline first, though.
+Tables need it, too.

 | Table With a Really Long Title | Thing2 |
 |--------------------------------|--------|